abraunegg/onedrive/docs/USAGE.md

 onedrive --create-share-link <path/to/file> --with-editing-perms
 ```
 **Note:** The ordering of the option file path and option flag is important.

+### How to sync both Personal and Business accounts at the same time?
+You must configure separate instances of the application configuration for each account.

+Refer to [./advanced-usage.md](advanced-usage.md) for configuration assistance.

+### How to sync multiple SharePoint Libraries at the same time?
+You must configure a separate instances of the application configuration for each SharePoint Library.

+Refer to [./advanced-usage.md](advanced-usage.md) for configuration assistance.

 ## Running 'onedrive' in 'monitor' mode
 Monitor mode (`--monitor`) allows the onedrive process to continually monitor your local file system for changes to files.